brackennathan/nathan-test/README.md

-# My first GitHub repo
+# Nathan AND Jacob's first github repo

-Jacob is supposed to edit this REAMDME File and then upload it to github to show what happens when there are version control issues
+Jacob has edited this readme file to start conflicting merges ;>